PolyhedralDev/TerraWiki/pages/tutorials/Creating-a-Terra-World.md

 ## How Bukkit handles Terra worlds

-Within the Bukkit version of Terra, the management of what worlds will use Terra generation is handed off to the Bukkit API, meaning that controlling which worlds you would like to be Terra worlds will be configured externally outside of Terra.
+In the Bukkit version of Terra, world management is delegated to Bukkit, meaning that generators are configured via Bukkit or a world management plugin, **not** in Terra.

 Bukkit uses the concept of *generator ID*s to dictate which worlds will use what generators, which is what this guide will be centered around configuring.